We've got tons of options.

-Producing plant-based coal from biomass waste products
+Producing plant-based solid carbon from biomass waste products

 Creating injectable plant-based oil from biomass byproduct